Setting Request Timeouts

 Understanding what happened

 In this task, you used Istio to set the request timeout for calls to the

-reviews microservice to 1 second (instead of the default 15 seconds).
-Since the
+microservice to half a second instead of the default of 15 seconds.

 reviews service subsequently calls the